The generosity of Christ. 8:8-15

 What have we got to give?

 They say that money is the root of all evil.
 Well, it may not be the root of all evil, but it certainly does cause trouble.
-I would hate to think how many marriages, friendships and families have foundered on the issue of money.
-It can cause unbelievable arguments.
+Friendships and families have foundered on the issue of money; it can cause unbelievable arguments.
 For some reason or other, whoever takes it from us ends up wearing horns.
 Note the love most tenants have for their landlord.
 Or think for a moment on the warmth we feel for the taxation department.
 So money, and being parted from it, is an emotive issue indeed.

 In our passage for study, the issue before us is not just "the grace of giving" money.
 The issue is one of self-giving for the sake of the brotherhood; it concerns the possession of a gracious gift of generosity, and the application of that gift for the upbuilding of the body of Christ.